 Greenfields Academy started because I asked:

-I wanted to build a place that restored autonomy to schools while honoring the students, families, and communities that it serves.
-I wanted to revolutionize education – to create a true, viable, and affordable alternative to the traditional school system.
+We wanted to build a place that restored autonomy to schools while honoring the students, families, and communities that it serves.
+We wanted to revolutionize education – to create a true, viable, and affordable alternative to the traditional school system.

-I believe we have found that better way.
-I hope that after learning about Greenfields Academy, you will enroll your children and find delight in what they can do and who they become.
+We believe we have found that better way.
+We hope that after learning about Greenfields Academy, you will enroll your children and find delight in what they can do and who they become.
 Together, we can reinvent education and give our children a better, brighter future.

 Isn't there a better way?